facebook tracking

 Exterior maintenance for Multi-family properties

 With successful multi-family roof replacements, siding and window replacements, and paint jobs across the state, we know that regular roof maintenance is one of the most important aspects of exterior maintenance.
-By identifying and addressing minor issues early, such as leaks or damage, you avoid the high costs and disruptions of major repairs.
+You avoid significant repair costs by identifying and addressing minor issues early, such as leaks or damage.
 Other benefits of a well-maintained roof include:

-In multi-family roofing, we often see three specific types of roofing systems: asphalt shingles, flat roofing, and metal roofing.
+Three of the most common multi-family roofing systems are asphalt shingles, flat roofing, and metal roofing.
 Each has specific maintenance needs that, when addressed regularly, can prevent costly repairs, extend the life of your roof, and ensure the safety and comfort of your tenants.
-Let’s take a look at the basics of each type of roofing system’s maintenance needs.
+Here are the basics of each type of roofing system’s maintenance needs.

 1. Asphalt Shingles